cepthomas/SbotPdb/README.md

 ## Notes

 Because of the nature of remote debugging, issuing a `q(uit)` command instead of `c(ont)` causes an unhandled exception.
-This is also caused by closing the SbotPdbClient if you are using it.
+This is also caused by closing the ClientTool if you are using it.
 [See](https://stackoverflow.com/a/34936583).
 It is harmless but if it annoys you, add (or edit) this code somewhere in your plugins: